-Hewlett Packard Enterprise Company HPE reported second-quarter fiscal 2019 non-GAAP earnings of 42 cents per share, beating the Zacks Consensus Estimate by 6 cents.
-The figure rallied 31.3% on a year-over-year basis.
+Hewlett Packard Enterprise Company HPE reported lower-than-expected bottom-line results for second-quarter fiscal 2017, which also declined year over year.
+The company’s non-GAAP earnings of 25 cents per share came below the Zacks Consensus Estimate of 35 cents and were significantly lower than its guidance range of 33–37 cents.
+Also, the figure plunged 24.2% on a year-over-year basis.

 Hewlett Packard Enterprise Company Price, Consensus and EPS Surprise